thendooh/IBM_Data_Science/README.md

 # IBM_Data_Science
-Notebooks made from the IBM Data Science Course from Causer
+Notebooks made from the IBM Data Science Course from Coursera